GabeItchy/Schooliosis/Humanities/Glossary.md

 Coup: **A sudden, violent and illegal seizure of power from a government**
 Conscription: **Compulsory Military Service**
 Blitzkrieg: **A swift, focused military offensive blow using mobile, manoeuvrable forces, including armoured tanks and air support.
 Ideally leads to a quick victory, limiting loss of soldiers and artillery**
+Ghettos: **Small aras of larger cities used to isolate Jews from the rest of the population, bricked off or encircled with barbed wire.**